smastrom/vue-use-fixed-header/README.md

 ### Advanced scenarios

-Let's say for example your header in some pages is not supposed to be fixed/sticky and you're using some reactive logic to change its styles.
+Let's say your header in some pages is not supposed to be fixed/sticky and you're using some reactive logic to change its styles.

-You can use the `watch` property of `useFixedHeader` to tell the composable to perform a check everytime that value changes and it will automatically toggle functionalities if needed.
+You can use the `watch` property of `useFixedHeader` to tell the composable to perform a check everytime that value changes and it will automatically toggle functionalities if necessary.

 ```vue
 <script setup>